This article will be a bit dense, as crash courses go :-), but I will summarize at the end for simplified guidelines.

 11) Bird and Pig fat can have as much as 30% PUFA if the diet is rich in soy and grain meal.
 This happens to animals raised in Confined Animal Feeding Operations (CAFO).
 Pretty much all of commercialized chicken is CAFO.

 Ghee and Coconut oils are the best fats for consumption.
-Occasional use of Mustard oil and Peanut oil is ok.
-Olive oil can be used regularly.
+Mustard oil and Peanut oil are ok within limits.
+Good quality Olive oil can be used regularly, but most commercial olive oil is not good.
 It is a good idea to have a tea spoon of Fish oil or Flax seed oil for extra omega3s for balancing if not using pastured ghee or animal fat.
 Ruminant fat is good.
 Bird and Pig fat is only ok if the feed is not grain based, and low in PUFA.
-Most seed oils should be avoided.
+Most seed oils should be avoided.10>